 Official OCU transcripts are issued by the Office of Academic Affairs.
-Students can request unofficial transcripts (no signature, no seal) and/or official transcripts (including signature and seal) the following ways:
+Students can request official transcripts (including signature and seal) the following ways:

-- In person, by completing a Transcript Request form and submitting payment in the Office of Academic Affairs. - By mail, downloading, completing and mailing the Transcript Request form to the Office of Academic Affairs. - Online at www.oak.edu/academics by requesting an electronic transcript through the National Student Clearinghouse.
+- In person, by completing a Transcript Request form and submitting payment to the Business Office. - By mail, by downloading, completing and mailing including payment with the Transcript Request form to the Office of Academic Affairs. - Online at www.oak.edu by requesting an electronic transcript through the National Student Clearinghouse.